 2. Develop Risk Mitigation Strategies

 For financial risk in startups, a cash reserve is to the rescue.
-Properly document all strategies in your risk management plan to stay proactive.
-A clearly outlined plan reduces panic when challenges arise.

 3. Build a Business Continuity Strategy

-A business continuity strategy keeps your startup running even in times of crisis, like power cuts or staff shortages.
+A business continuity strategy keeps your business running even in times of crisis, like power cuts or staff shortages.
 A good strategy is a backup plan, such as remote work policies or alternative vendors.

 For entrepreneurs in the diaspora, ensure that your plan covers cross-border disruptions.
 Planning for disruptions such as currency fluctuations gives you an advantage.
 Also, review your strategy frequently to identify lapses in your continuity measures.
 This way, your business continuity strategy will work seamlessly.